Finnish passport

-The passport cards are currently printed and customised by Thales Group.
+Finnish passports are produced and personalised by Thales Group.

 Physical appearance

-From 1996, Finnish passports have had burgundy-coloured covers and use the standard European Union passport layout, with the Finnish Coat of arms emblazoned in the centre of the front cover.
-The words "Euroopan unioni" (Finnish) and "Europeiska unionen" (Swedish) meaning "European Union" are inscribed above the coat of arms, and the words "Suomi – Finland", the country's name in Finnish and Swedish, and "Passi – Pass", meaning "Passport" in Finnish and Swedish, below.
-In older non-biometric EU passports issued prior to August 2006, the words were entirely in capital letters, but current versions use mixed case.
-Biometric passports, first issued on 21 August 2006, also have the standard biometric symbol at the top.
-In 2012, the coat of arms was enlarged and the European Union title was shifted below it and separated by a double line from the country's name which is now in all capitals.
-The biometric symbol has been moved to the bottom.
-The inside pages contain drawings of an moose that when flipped rapidly show the moose in motion.
-The cover is embossed with a snowflake motif.
+Since 1996, Finnish passports have had burgundy covers and follow the standard European Union passport layout, with the Finnish coat of arms displayed in the centre of the front cover.
+Above the coat of arms appear the words Euroopan unioni (Finnish) and Europeiska unionen (Swedish), meaning "European Union."
+Below are the words Suomi – Finland, the country’s name in Finnish and Swedish, and Passi – Pass, meaning "Passport."

+Passports issued before August 2006 were not biometric.
+In those versions, all words on the cover were printed in capital letters.

+On 21 August 2006 Finland introduced biometric passports, which included the standard biometric symbol at the top of the cover.

+In 2012 the coat of arms was enlarged.
+The European Union title was moved below it, separated from the country’s name by a double line, and the country’s name began to appear in all capitals.
+The biometric symbol was shifted to the bottom.

+The inside pages also feature animated flipbook-style designs: the 2006 version showed a moose in motion, the 2017 version a flying swan, and the 2023 version a seal.
+The latest version also has a snowflake motif embossed on the cover.